Fsel7/FractureZone/README.md

 - Enemy types
 - Spawner settings

 **very** easy.
-Furthermore, assuming maps have enough spawner locations, you can easily reuse your game.xml for different maps or swap between spawner setups on the same map.
+Furthermore, assuming maps have enough spawner locations, you can reuse your game.xml for different maps or swap between spawner setups on the same map.

 ## Building the project
-According to GitHub Actions, the project can be built using CMake and should work out of the box for the following operating systems:
+The project can be built using CMake and according to GitHub Actions, it should work for the following operating systems:
 - Windows compiled to 32 bit
+- Linux compiled to 64 bit
 - macOS 11+ (ARM64)
-- Linux 64 bit

 As I only need the project to run on my Windows machine, it won't be tested whether the game *actually* works on all mentioned operating systems.

+It should also be noted that the project contains a copy of SFML for each operating system and that one can delete the unnecessary copies to free up some space (~33 MB each).
+The final build will only ever contain the needed version though!

 Below, you can find a copy of SFML's README.md.